xaliphostes/introspection/examples/scripting/python/README.md

 ## License

-MIT License - see LICENSE file for details
+LGPL License - see LICENSE file for details

 ## Contributing